-Arkansas City Presbyterian Manor reports another resident tests positive for COVID-19, loses a resident to the virus
+Arkansas City PMMA reports positive cases, loses a resident to the virus

 A resident who previously tested positive for COVID-19 has died at Arkansas City Presbyterian Manor, and another health care resident has tested positive for the virus.